fenago/Grokking-Deep-Learning/Lab_8.md

 the most magical of neural phenomena in this space: word analogies.

 As with the other chapters, I encourage you to build the examples in this lab from scratch.
-Although it may seem as though this chapter stands on its own, the lessons in lossfunction creation and tuning are invaluable and will be extremely important as you tackle increasingly more complicated strategies in future chapters.
+Although it may seem as though this lab stands on its own, the lessons in lossfunction creation and tuning are invaluable and will be extremely important as you tackle increasingly more complicated strategies in future chapters.
 Good luck!